cyruseuros/cake/README.md

 ### Vision
 - Most projects should have a Makefile and a Dockerfile at their root for convenience and portability
-  - The Makefile is the single source of truth for dev commands
+  - The Makefile is the single source of truth for the build process
-  - The Dockerfile is the single source of truth for the dev environment
+  - The Dockerfile is the single source of truth for the build environment
 - A container runtime should not be a hard dependency to build the project.
 - Choosing between containerized and "naked" builds should be as easy as typing `make` or `cake` interchangeably